-A "good" network isn't just about having many doctors-it's about having the right doctors accessible within reasonable timeframes.
-Whether you are evaluating a traditional BUCA plan or a modern system like WellthCare that layers in preventive care, the framework for checking network adequacy remains the same.
-Here’s a step-by-step guide to verifying your network.
+A good network isn't just about having many doctors.
+It's about having the right doctors accessible within reasonable timeframes.
+Whether you're evaluating a traditional BUCA plan or a modern system like WellthCare that adds preventive care, the framework for checking network adequacy is the same.
+Here's how to verify yours.

 1. Start with a Simple Online Search

 Every health plan is required to maintain and publish an online provider directory.
-Begin here.
-Log in to your plan’s member portal or use their online search tool.
-The first thing to verify is that the directory is updated-dated directories are a red flag for provider satisfaction and accuracy.
+Start there.
+Log into your plan's member portal or use their search tool.
+First thing: check that the directory is updated—outdated directories are a bad sign.

-• Search by Specialty and Zip Code: Search for primary care physicians (PCPs), then for the top 5-10 specialties your employees or family use most (e.g., cardiology, dermatology, orthopedics, OB/GYN, pediatrics).
+- Search by specialty and zip code: Look up primary care physicians (PCPs), then the top 5-10 specialties your employees or family use most: cardiology, dermatology, orthopedics, OB/GYN, pediatrics.

-• Check Several Zip Codes: Don’t just check the headquarters.
-If employees are remote or work at satellite locations, check those areas too.
+- Check several zip codes: Don't just check headquarters.
+If employees are remote or at satellite locations, check those areas too.
 A network might be strong in one county and weak in another.

 2. Request a Network Adequacy Report from Your Broker or TPA

-Employers and HR leaders have a much more powerful tool: the administrator's network adequacy report.
-Your broker or Third Party Administrator (TPA) can request this from the insurance carrier or network rental partner (e.g., Cigna, Aetna, UnitedHealthcare, or a narrower regional network).
-Ask for a report that shows:
+Employers and HR leaders have a more powerful tool: the administrator's network adequacy report.
+Your broker or Third Party Administrator (TPA) can get this from the insurance carrier or network rental partner (e.g., Cigna, Aetna, UnitedHealthcare, or a narrower regional network).
+Don't settle for vague assurances—ask for a report that shows:

-• Provider-to-Member Ratios: The industry standard is often around 1 PCP per 2,000 members in a metro area.
-If the ratio is significantly higher, you may face long wait times.
+- Provider-to-member ratios: Industry standard is roughly 1 PCP per 2,000 members in a metro area.
+If it's much higher, expect long wait times.

-• Geographic Access Standards: For a standard PPO network, you want to see that at least 90% of members live within 10-15 miles of a PCP and 30 miles of a specialist in urban areas, with slightly broader standards for rural areas.
+- Geographic access standards: For a standard PPO, at least 90% of members should live within 10-15 miles of a PCP and 30 miles of a specialist in urban areas (a bit broader in rural).

-• Hospital and Facility Inclusion: Confirm that the network includes the top 3-5 hospitals your employees use most often (by claims data).
-If the local trauma center or highest-rated cardiac hospital is out-of-network, the network may be inadequate.
+- Hospital and facility inclusion: Confirm the network includes the top 3-5 hospitals your employees use most (by claims data).
+If the local trauma center or best cardiac hospital is out-of-network, it's a red flag.

-The most practical test is to call 5-10 randomly selected providers from the directory.
+The most practical test: call 5-10 randomly selected providers from the directory.
 Ask two simple questions:

-1. "Are you accepting new patients with [Plan Name]?"
+- 'Are you accepting new patients with [Plan Name]?'

-2. "What is the current wait time for a routine appointment?"
+- 'What's the current wait time for a routine appointment?'

-If 2-3 of those providers say "we don't accept that plan," or wait times exceed 30 days for a routine check-up, the network is effectively too narrow.
-This is a common problem with narrow-network or low-cost HMO plans.
-The data from this exercise is more real than any directory printout.
+If 2-3 of those providers say 'we don't accept that plan,' or wait times exceed 30 days for a check-up, the network is effectively too narrow.
+This is common with narrow-network or low-cost HMO plans.
+These calls tell you more than any directory printout.

 4. Analyze Claims Data for Care Gaps

-For an employer evaluating a network, your claims administrator or benefits consultant can run a network adequacy analysis using your historical claims data.
+For an employer, your claims administrator or benefits consultant can run a network adequacy analysis using your historical claims data.
 This is the gold standard.
-The analysis compares your employees’ past utilization of doctors and facilities against the current network’s provider list.
-It will tell you exactly how many of your employees' usual care providers are in-network versus out-of-network.
+It compares your employees' past use of doctors and facilities against the current network's provider list, showing exactly how many of their usual providers are in-network.

-• Look for High-Volume Specialties: If your workforce has a high incidence of diabetes, you must ensure the network has enough endocrinologists.
-If your employees are younger, ensure there are enough pediatricians and OB/GYNs.
+- Look for high-volume specialties: If your workforce has a lot of diabetes, you need enough endocrinologists.
+If your employees are younger, you need pediatricians and OB/GYNs.

-• Consider Preventive Care: A modern system like WellthCare, which rewards preventive actions and uses a preventive care-centric navigation, actually reduces reliance on high-cost specialists.
-However, you still must ensure the underlying network (the major medical plan behind it) has adequate access for when employees need non-preventive care.
+- Consider preventive care: A modern system like WellthCare rewards preventive actions and reduces reliance on high-cost specialists, but you still need adequate access for non-preventive care.

 5. Check State and Federal Compliance Standards

-Many states have specific network adequacy regulations.
-For example, states like California (DMHC) and New York have strict time-and-distance standards.
-You can look up your state’s Department of Insurance or Department of Managed Health Care website.
-If your plan is fully insured, the carrier is legally required to meet these standards.
-For self-funded plans, it’s your fiduciary responsibility to check that the network rental is adequate.
+Many states have specific network adequacy regulations—California (DMHC) and New York have strict time-and-distance standards.
+Look up your state's Department of Insurance or Department of Managed Health Care.
+For fully insured plans, the carrier must meet these standards.
+For self-funded plans, it's your fiduciary duty to check.
 Request a Network Adequacy Attestation from the carrier.

 6. Evaluate the Network for Your Specific Population

-Not every employee needs the same care.
-Consider these scenarios:
+Not every employee needs the same type of care.
+Consider these:

-• Remote or Rural Workers: A national PPO network may look strong, but in rural areas, the nearest in-network specialist might be 60 miles away.
+- Remote or rural workers: A national PPO might look strong, but in rural areas the nearest specialist could be 60 miles away.
 Ask for a rural access report.

-• Pediatric & Family Care: Ensure there are enough pediatricians and family practitioners for employees with children.
+- Pediatric and family care: Ensure enough pediatricians and family practitioners for employees with kids.

-• Mental Health & Substance Abuse: This is a current pain point.
+- Mental health and substance abuse: This is a pain point.
 Check how many in-network psychiatrists, therapists, and addiction specialists are available.
 The ratio is often critically low.

 What If the Network Is Too Narrow?

 If your analysis reveals gaps, you have options.
 First, ask your broker if the plan offers a network enhancement rider that adds a specific hospital or specialist group.
-Second, consider a multi-tiered plan that offers a narrower network for a lower premium with a broader out-of-network option.
-Third, explore modern ecosystems like WellthCare that use a zero-risk, preventive-first add-on to drive employees to use $0-co-pay care first.
-This reduces strain on the underlying network and can make even a narrower network feel adequate because employees are using fewer specialist visits due to better prevention.
+Second, consider a multi-tiered plan with a narrower network for a lower premium but a broader out-of-network option.
+Third, explore ecosystems like WellthCare that use a zero-risk, preventive-first add-on to encourage $0-co-pay care first.
+This reduces strain on the underlying network and can make even a narrower network feel adequate.

 Final Recommendation

 Never rely on the directory alone.
 Combine an online search, a broker-provided adequacy report, a few secret shopper calls, and a claims data analysis.
-This layered approach will give you the true picture of whether your healthcare benefits network has enough doctors-and the right ones-for your people.
-In an era of rising healthcare costs and labor competition, a well-vetted network is a key pillar of employee satisfaction and retention.
+This combination gives you the true picture of whether your healthcare benefits network has enough doctors—and the right ones—for your people.
+In an era of rising costs and labor competition, a well-vetted network is a key pillar of employee satisfaction and retention.